-Declining health is the number one longevity concern for middle-income Americans, nearly four times the concern over inadequate retirement savings or outliving their money.
+Declining health is the number one longevity concern for middle-income Americans, nearly four times the concern over inadequate retirement savings or outliving retirement savings.

-To compensate for the possibility of outliving their income, nearly two-thirds (63%) of middle-income Americans plan to reduce their own spending in order to deal with shortfalls in retirement income and resources.
+To compensate for the possibility of outliving retirement savings, nearly two-thirds (63%) of middle-income Americans plan to reduce their own spending in order to deal with shortfalls in retirement income and resources.
 Two-fifths (41%) would get a part-time job and one-quarter (25%) would sell their home.

 Seven out of ten (70%) middle-income Americans age 55 and older report living comfortably within their budget.
 One in ten (9%) admit to living beyond their means.